 Which Business Structure is Best for my Medical Practice?

 Over the years many providers have come to my office expressing an interest in owning a medical practice, healthcare facility, or healthcare business.
 During these meetings, it is important to obtain pertinent background information about the healthcare entity followed by a discussion about some of the regulatory and licensing issues that may arise.
 Equally important is determining how the healthcare entity should be structured for asset protection and tax purposes.
 A corporate healthcare attorney like myself can determine whether it is best for you to create a corporation, LLC, or an LLP.
 Admittedly, some of the more complex tax issues should be discussed with an attorney that specializes in tax law.
-Here is an overview some of the basic differences between the different types of business entities.
+Here is an overview of some of the basic differences between the different business entities.

-- Sole Proprietorship: An individual who does not create an entity.
+An individual who does not create an entity.

 - No taxes are imposed on the entity.
 Instead, the individual owner reports the income and pays the income taxes.

-- Professional Corporation (a/k/a “P.A.”): A corporation in which one or more shareholders must be licensed professionals (or entities that themselves are wholly-owned by licensed professionals).
+A corporation in which one or more shareholders must be licensed professionals (or entities that themselves are wholly-owned by licensed professionals).
 The P.A. can be taxed either as an S Corporation or as a C Corporation.

-- Corporation: A corporation whose owner is not limited solely to licensed professionals.
+A corporation whose owner is not limited solely to licensed professionals.
 The corporation can be taxed either as an S Corporation or as a C Corporation.

 - C Corporation: Unless it elects otherwise, a corporation must report its own income and pay its own income taxes, under Subchapter C of the Internal Revenue Code.